ShawnStrasser/Turning_Movement_Counter_Yolov7_StrongSort_OSNet/README.md

 ## Introduction
 *This is a work in progress*

-This repository is a Vehicle Turning Movement Counting that utilizes the [Yolov7_StrongSORT_OSNet](https://github.com/mikel-brostrom/Yolov7_StrongSORT_OSNet) project.
+This repository is a Vehicle Turning Movement Counting project that utilizes [Yolov7_StrongSORT_OSNet](https://github.com/mikel-brostrom/Yolov7_StrongSORT_OSNet).
 In traffic engineering a Turning Movment Count is a count taken at a intersection that describes the number of vehicles for each movement.
+This consists of a simple web application to define the movements.
+The Yolov7_StrongSORT_OSNet project has been modified to count the vehicles in 15min. bins.

 ## Prerequisites
-In order to run the colab example you need to first have an [ngrok](https://ngrok.com/).
+In order to run the colab example you need to first have an [ngrok](https://ngrok.com/) auth token.
 No need for ngrok if you want to run on your local machine.

 ## Before you run the tracker